|Assessment Type||Assessment length / details||Proportion|

 |Supplementary Assessment||Essay on the function of figures in a work of landscape art.
 (1750 words) - plus list of Works Cited (bibliography) and list of figures (illustrations) with captions.||65%|

 On successful completion of this module students should be able to:

-2. Discuss the functions, development and canonical status of Western landscape painting and photography.
+Discuss the functions, development and canonical status of Western landscape art/visual culture.

-6. Carry out art historical research; assess and cite secondary sources.
+Carry out art historical research; evaluate, document and cite secondary sources.